Understanding Traits Without Turning Them Into Labels

 Traits + Patterns = Understanding

-Together, Trait Theory and Factor Analysis give us something powerful:
+Together, Trait Theory and Factor Analysis provide something powerful:

-They remind us that people are more than their traits, and that behavior patterns often reflect adaptation, survival, and context—not personal failure.
+They remind us that people are more than their traits.
+Behavior patterns often reflect adaptation, survival, and context—not personal failure.

 Why This Matters in Recovery Spaces